At least three JNU students injured in clash between ABVP, Left groups

 Those injured during the clash were taken to the Safdarjung Hospital, university officials said.

 Videos of the incident showed a student attacking other students with a stick.
-Other videos showed students being beaten up as security personnel at the university tried to rescue them.
+Other videos showed students being beaten up as security personnel at the university tried to protect them.

 The All India Students’ Association, one of the Left groups, alleged that the Akhil Bharatiya Vidyarthi Parishad resorted to violence and tried to disrupt the process of selecting election committee members.
 While the All India Students’ Association is affiliated with the Communist Party of India (Marxist-Leninist), the Akhil Bharatiya Vidyarthi Parishad is the student wing of Hindutva group Rashtriya Swayamsevak Sangh.